Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/.net/README.md

 ```
 ~~~
 - `output-folder`: The relative path of destination to generate SDK.
-- `require`: The item of the value of relative path of spec readme.md file.
+- `require`: The item of the value is the relative path of spec readme.md file.